dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 | `WillTerminate` | `UIKit.UIApplication` | Invoked if the app is being terminated due to memory constraints, or directly by the user. |
 | `WindowSceneDidUpdateCoordinateSpace` | `UIKit.UIWindowScene`, `UIKit.IUICoordinateSpace`, `UIKit.UIInterfaceOrientation`, `UIKit.UITraitCollection` | Invoked when the size, orientation, or traits of a scene change. |

+> [!IMPORTANT]
+> Each delegate has a corresponding identically named extension method that can be called to register a handler for the delegate.

 ::: moniker-end

 ::: moniker range=">=net-maui-8.0"